devalfe/zmk-new_corne/README.md

 Sticky shift / caps dtap/tap mod on the right hand side thumb cluster super handy for Capitalising First Word Of Each Word with a single tap reducing the stress of shift being held and increasing my typing speed with punctuation by just adding a tap in the flow.
 Double tap provides Caps lock.
 Caps lock is also in a two key combo of c,d but i am not sure what to keep yet so i have them both.
 There is also Caps word behaviour on the combo of s,t.
 I was afraid that i would trigger ctrl+shift accidentally but I was happy to discover there was no such issue.

 Backspace and delete were residing on my thumb cluster in the past but now I have them on two key combos in the home row n,e and e,i.
-Very handy and insane fast to delele with ctr n,e word by word.
+Very handy and insane fast to delete with ctr n,e word by word.

 Smart num functionality on the right thumb cluster to have num_word on tap and mo for num layer on hold.